1st century imminence in the Bible of the resurrection of the righteous and unrighteous?

 Jerusalem was actually destroyed by the Romans in the 1st century around AD 70, making it not possible for people to go to worship there at that time.

-It is written in Acts that Paul said in the 1st century: "(there-)is-about-to (mellein 3195 in Greek) be (a) resurrection, (of) both righteous (ones) and unrighteous (ones)" (Acts 24:15).
+It is written in Acts that Paul said in the 1st century: "(THERE-)IS-ABOUT-TO [melló 3195 in Greek] be (a) resurrection, (of) both righteous (ones) and unrighteous (ones)" (Acts 24:15).

-The Greek word for "(there-)is-about-to" (melló 3195 in Greek) is a verb that can be translated as "is-about-to".
+The Greek word for "(THERE-)IS-ABOUT-TO" [melló 3195 in Greek] is a verb that can be translated as "IS-ABOUT-TO".

 Comments